 The VHS holds 3 meetings and a number of other events each year.

-So to ensure you don’t miss out on this interesting evening, mark it in your diaries now, for WEDNESDAY 9th DECEMBER from 7.15pm to 10.30pm at the Prahran RSL, 301 High Street, Prahran.
-Don’t forget all the usual auction and pizza action.
+So you don’t miss out on this interesting evening, mark it in your diaries now, for WEDNESDAY 21st MAY from 7.15pm to 10.30pm at the Prahran RSL, 301 High Street, Prahran.

 If you have any queries, please call 0439 845 429 or 0418 387768.